-The health programme offers a school health clinic twice a month with a doctor’s check-up and the distribution of medicines.
+The health programme offers a school and community health clinic once a month including a doctor’s check-up and the distribution of medicines.
 Many of the school children receive iron supplements for iron deficiency anaemia.
 Referrals are made to government hospitals when necessary.
 Awareness camps are held in the community to spread messages about good health and hygiene.

 “I came here to Dum Dum from Midnapore after my marriage.
 A month into my marriage I realised that my husband could barely earn a living to support me and the rest of the family.
 Soon he started abusing me in his bouts of alcoholic rage.
 I knew I had to do something.
 Luckily the CRS didi visited our area and spoke to me about joining the skill training course.
 Despite family opposition I started learning jute bag making while also taking adult literacy courses at the CRS centre.
 I have now completed up to Class IV and am planning to continue studies further.
 I have started earning an income from filling orders from the local jute factory.
 My husband’s and in-laws’ attitude have also changed since.”